Daredevils (role-playing game): Reception

 In the February 1983 edition of Dragon (Issue 70), Ken Ralston found the game "does an admirable job in covering rules many of the important features of adventuring in the modern era of technology."
 But Ralston found reading the rules to be a slog, exacerbated by the lack of an index.
 "The style is dense and compressed, presumably because of the designer’s anxiety to include every bit of the detailed and clever rules created to handle combat, skills and tasks, character generation, and the trappings of technology."
 Ralston also found the combat system "particularly bewildering...
 It slows the rhythm of the game and distracts from the charming atmosphere so painstakingly developed."
 On the positive side, he found the character generation system to be "detailed but well organized", and the rules about electricity, locks and disease "entertaining and credible."
 Due to the complexity of the rules, Ralston felt that this game "is unlikely to attract a large audience."
 But he concluded, "Despite my reservations about the readability and complexity of the rules and procedures of Daredevils, it is the most comprehensive set of rules covering role-playing in the modern era, and shows great ingenuity in handling many gaming situations that are handled poorly or not at all by other systems.
 If the players avoid combat, the game plays smoothly and at a satisfying dramatic pace."

 In the March 1983 edition of The Space Gamer (Issue No. 61), John Rankin commented that "Daredevils is a most interesting and satisfying game.
 Unless you didn't like the Aftermath/Bushido game system, at all, you should find Daredevils a more than adequate RPG to propel you into '30s action and adventure."

+In Issue 27 of Abyss, Eric Olson noted "While the rules look complicated (and are to some degree) a few readings and a sample run clears up most problems."
+Olson also noted the complexity extended to character generation, which was "not a quick process."
+Despite this, Olson concluded, "Daredevils is probably the best 20s and 30s game on the market.
+If you ever wanted to play Sam Spade or Indiana Jones, this is the game for you."

 In the December 1983 edition of Imagine (Issue 27), Paul Cockburn compared the game favorably to the earlier Gangbusters, and praised the realism of Daredevils in comparison to Call of Cthulhu.
 Cockburn also compared the game favorably to the adventures of Indiana Jones.